anh-thh/anh-thh.github.io/README.md

-This website is developed and maintained by Anh Tran.
+This website is maintained by Anh Tran.
 Thank you to <a href="https://jonbarron.info/">Jon Barron</a> for the source code.